HewlettPackard/networking-oneview/README.rst

         flat_net_mappings=<flat-physical-network1-name>:<oneview-network1-id>,<flat-physical-network2-name>:<oneview-network2-id>,...

-        ov_refresh_interval=<ov_refresh_interval> (ov_refresh_interval is used in seconds and is optional - default valeu is 3600)
+        ov_refresh_interval=<ov_refresh_interval>

         tls_cacert_file = <TLS File Path>

+“ov_refresh_interval” is used to configure the period (in seconds) in which the mechanism driver will execute the periodic synchronization to check if any inconsistence exists between Neutron and OneView and correct them if possible.
+This attribute is optional and if not configured the default value is 3600 seconds.

-To set TLS options for the communication with OneView, it is necessary to download the credentials(appliance.com.crt) from the appliance.
+To set TLS options for the communication with OneView, it is necessary to download the credentials(appliance.com.crt) from OneView.

 - Examples of the lines are:
 ::

-    oneview_ip=10.5.0.33
+    oneview_domain_name=OneView_Server_Name

     username=admin